 well equipped and experience mountaineer.

-The Cuillin Traverse is one of the most famous rock climbs in Scotland.
+in fact the Cuillin Traverse is one of the most famous rock climbs in Scotland.

 Accommodation on Skye .
 From self catering to holiday cottages to bed and breakfast isle of skye to camping to hotels to guest houses there are lots of places to stay.